BenjaminOlsen/cfx/README.md

 cfx used to mean one thing, something around 'Factorization into prime eXponents in C', but it's constantly changing so forget about what it means - its just cfx...

+## TestU01

+to run statistical tests using TestU01, you have to install it following their instructions: https://github.com/blep/TestU01, and then pass its install location to cmake configure:

+`cmake -B build -S . -DCFX_ENABLE_TESTU01=ON -DTESTU01_ROOT=/path/to/TestU01`

 ## License
 The cfx library is dual-licensed.